Luis Robert Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in the league with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians' 3.85 team ERA ranks seventh across all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.84).

-- Guardians pitchers combine to allow the second-fewest home runs in baseball (104 total, one per game).
+- Guardians pitchers combine to give up 106 home runs (one per game), the second-fewest in baseball.

-- Curry (3-0) gets the start for the Guardians, his third of the season.
+- The Guardians are sending Allen (4-3) to the mound to make his 15th start of the season.
+He is 4-3 with a 3.39 ERA and 76 strikeouts through 74 1/3 innings pitched.

-- In his most recent appearance -- in relief on Wednesday -- the righty tossed one inning against the Kansas City Royals, giving up one earned run while surrendering two hits.
+- His most recent appearance came on Monday against the Kansas City Royals, when the left-hander went seven innings, surrendering four earned runs while allowing seven hits.

+- The 24-year-old has amassed an ERA of 3.39, with 9.2 strikeouts per nine innings, in 14 games this season.
+Opponents are hitting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.